ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 - **Card View** : Display as a card like layout rounded corner shadow elevation like in the shopping apps and news apps.

+## 8. Content Resolver :

+- It's a Class in the android which acts as the bridge between your app and the content provider.
+Android doesn't allow an app to access some other app's database for security reason.

+- Content provider manages data and content Resolver is an interface your app communicate with the provider.
+Without that cannot query contacts, media from another app

+Example : Share contacts, photos from contacts app and Gallery app to WhatsApp.

+Key Methods : query(), insert(), update(), delete(), getType()